benjaminmayo/merchantkit/README.md

 # MerchantKit
 A modern In-App Purchases management framework for iOS developers.

 MerchantKit dramatically simplifies the work indie developers have to do in order to add premium monetizable components to their applications.

-MerchantKit handles retrieving purchases, tracking purchased products, watching for renewal and expiration of subscriptions, restoring transactions, validating iTunes Store receipts, and more.
+Track purchased products, retrieve purchases, manage subscription expiration dates, restore transactions, validate receipts, and more.

 Designed for apps that have a finite set of purchasable products, MerchantKit is a great way to add an unlockable 'pro tier' to an application, as a one-time purchase or ongoing subscription.